What is a down valuation?

 Down valuation advice for buyers – what to do if your mortgage company down values the house you’re buying

-• Discuss your options with your mortgage lender, is there an option to change product?
-Using the example above, would they be willing to offer you a 90% LTV product based on the new £270,000 down valuation, which would mean, with your £45,000 deposit, your shortfall would be reduced to £12,000 rather than £25,500, or even a 95% mortgage that would eliminate any shortfall.
-You will need to consider, however, that the higher your LTV rate, the higher your interest (and therefore your repayments) will be.
+- Discuss your options with your mortgage lender, is there an option to change product?
+Using the example above, would they offer you a 90% LTV product based on the new £270,000 down valuation?
+This would mean, with your £45,000 deposit, your shortfall would be reduced to £12,000 rather than £25,500.
+Alternatively, a 95% mortgage that would eliminate any shortfall.
+You will need to consider, however, that the higher your LTV rate, the higher your interest (and therefore your repayments).

-• Approach a different lender – it is possible that a different lender would have different thoughts on the value of the property, so it may be worth exploring.
-A mortgage broker is a good place to start looking into your down valuation mortgage options, as they are likely to have an idea about which lenders may offer the greatest flexibility.
-Your seller will need to understand, however, that exploring alternative mortgage options is likely to cause significant delay to the sale.
+- Approach a different lender – it is possible that a different lender would have different thoughts on the value of the property, so it may be worth exploring.
+A mortgage broker is a good place to start looking into your down valuation mortgage options.
+They are likely to have an idea about which lenders may offer the greatest flexibility.
+Your seller will need to understand, however, that exploring alternative mortgage options will delay to the sale.
 If the sale is held up too much, you and the seller risk the whole property chain falling through.

 Tips for negotiating after down valuation